 Eric Steele, United’s goalkeeper coach who played a huge role in identifying the young Atletico Madrid stopper as Van der Sar’s replacement, admitted later: “His first six months were horrendous.”

-De Gea needed every ounce of that composure at first.
 In the face of criticism so strong it often crossed over into mockery, more sensitive characters would undoubtedly have crumbled.

 Was it justified?
 Perhaps not the gleeful way much of the criticism was delivered, but absolutely no one could make a justifiable case to suggest De Gea was proving himself worthy of the No.1 jersey at Old Trafford.